-Not so over the ten years I have been keeping track.
-The first bank to crack the Top 5 over $50 billion did so last year.
-As a reference, the best SIFI bank in five year total return was Bank of America at 26th overall.
+Not so over the eleven years I have been keeping track.
+The first bank to crack the Top 5 over $50 billion did so in 2020.
+As a reference, the best SIFI bank in five-year total return this year was JPMorgan Chase at 82nd overall.

 My method was to search for the best banks based on total return to shareholders over the past five years.
-I chose five years because banks that focus on year over year returns tend to cut strategic investments come budget time, which hurts their market position, earnings power, and future relevance than those that make those investments.
+I chose five years because banks that focus on year over year returns tend to cut strategic investments come budget time, which hurts their market position, earnings power, and future relevance more than those that make those investments.
+I call this "pulling into the pits" in my book: Squared Away-How Can Bankers Succeed as Economic First Responders.
 Short-term focus is a common trait of banks that focus on shareholder primacy over stakeholder primacy.

 Total return includes two components: capital appreciation and dividends.
-However, to exclude trading inefficiencies associated with illiquidity, I filtered out those FIs that trade less than 2,000 shares per day.
-This, naturally, eliminated many of the smaller, illiquid FIs.
-I also filtered for anomalies such as recent merger announcements as a seller, turnaround situations (losses suffered from 2016 forward), mutual-to-stock conversions, stock dividends/splits without price adjustments, and penny stocks.
+However, to exclude trading inefficiencies associated with illiquidity, I filtered out those FIs that trade less than 1,000 shares per day.
+I changed this from 2,000 shares as it was pruning too many fine institutions.
+But the 1,000 shares/day minimum naturally eliminates many of the smaller, illiquid FIs.
+I also filtered for anomalies such as recent merger announcements as a seller, turnaround situations (losses suffered from 2017 forward), mutual-to-stock conversions, stock dividends/splits without price adjustments, and penny stocks.

 #1.
 Silvergate Capital Corporation (NYSE: SI)